vega/vl-convert/README.md

-  vl2jpeg    Convert a Vega-Lite specification to an JPEG image vl2pdf     Convert a Vega-Lite specification to a PDF image vl2url     Convert a Vega-Lite specification to a URL that opens the chart in the Vega editor vg2svg     Convert a Vega specification to an SVG image vg2png     Convert a Vega specification to an PNG image vg2jpeg    Convert a Vega specification to an JPEG image vg2pdf     Convert a Vega specification to an PDF image vg2url     Convert a Vega specification to a URL that opens the chart in the Vega editor svg2png    Convert an SVG image to a PNG image svg2jpeg   Convert an SVG image to a JPEG image svg2pdf    Convert an SVG image to a PDF image
+  vl2jpeg    Convert a Vega-Lite specification to an JPEG image vl2pdf     Convert a Vega-Lite specification to a PDF image vl2url     Convert a Vega-Lite specification to a URL that opens the chart in the Vega editor vl2html    Convert a Vega-Lite specification to an HTML file vg2svg     Convert a Vega specification to an SVG image vg2png     Convert a Vega specification to an PNG image vg2jpeg    Convert a Vega specification to an JPEG image vg2pdf     Convert a Vega specification to an PDF image vg2url     Convert a Vega specification to a URL that opens the chart in the Vega editor vg2html    Convert a Vega specification to an HTML file svg2png    Convert an SVG image to a PNG image svg2jpeg   Convert an SVG image to a JPEG image svg2pdf    Convert an SVG image to a PDF image